Devesh-Bangar/SAAS_AI_Contract/README.md

-# FileCheckMaster
+# LegalAI

-FileCheckMaster is a comprehensive contract management and reminder system that helps you track, manage, and receive notifications about important contracts and files.
+LegalAI is a comprehensive contract management and reminder system that helps you track, manage, and receive notifications about important contracts and files.

 ## Features

-- Contract tracking and management
-- SMS notifications for important deadlines
-- Authentication system
-- Automated reminders
-- File status monitoring
-- User management system
+- Contract Score Analysis: Provides an overall score and breakdown of key metrics (clarity, completeness, fairness, risk management, compliance).
+- ﻿﻿Risk and Opportunity Analysis: Identifies legal, financial, and operational risks and opportunities with mitigation suggestions.
+- ﻿﻿Key Clauses Extraction: Highlights critical clauses and notable provisions with summaries and recommendations.
+- ﻿﻿Question & Answer: Allows users to ask specific questions about the contract and get Al-generated answers.
+- ﻿﻿Multi-Language Support: Supports translation of contract analysis into multiple languages.
+﻿﻿- PDF Report Generation: Generates a comprehensive PDF report with analysis results and visualizations.
+- ﻿﻿Customer Support: Offers real-time assistance through chat or email for resolving queries and technical issues.
+- ﻿﻿Customer Feedback: Collects feedback from

 ## Prerequisites

 - Python 3.x
 - PostgreSQL database
-- SMS service provider credentials (for notifications)
+- Email service provider credentials (for notifications)

 ## Installation